-Currently, Dr. Kalnins teaches the core series of integrative biomedicine courses for students in the classical Chinese medicine program.
-Through an in-depth exploration of the anatomy, embryology, physiology, and pathology of the human organ systems, these courses seek to train students of classical Chinese medicine in multiple modes of clinical knowing.
+Dr. Kalnins teaches the core series of integrative biomedicine courses for students in the classical Chinese medicine program.
+Through an in-depth exploration of the anatomy, embryology, physiology and pathology of the human organ systems, these courses seek to train CCM students in multiple modes of clinical knowing.
 An emphasis is placed on cultivating a multi-dimensional perspective of the human being both in health and illness.

-He is an avid bicyclist and hiker, enjoys playing the piano, reading, gardening, and from time-to-time has dabbled in watercolor painting.
+He is an avid bicyclist and hiker, enjoys playing the piano, reading, gardening, and dabbling in watercolor painting.

 Integration of naturopathic and Chinese medicine

 National College of Naturopathic Medicine, ND, MSOM, 1998

 - Integrative Phytotherapy

 - Clinic Secondary Rotation